emTr0/IBM-Watson-Language-Translator-Project/README.md

-# IBM PY0222EN Python for AI Development Project
+# Watson Language Translator Project

-This was the final project for an IBM/edX course.
+This was the final project for the Python for AI Development IBM/edX course.
 Since completing this course, I now have experience with:

 - Unit Testing
 - Creating Python packages